What Is Art Therapy?

 • Experimenting with textiles

-Patients and therapists shouldn't feel limited to "traditional" modes of art.
-This approach can empower patients to uncover new strategies to enhance their mental health and creative practices.
+Patients and therapists shouldn't feel limited to "traditional" modes in art therapy.
+The art therapy approach is able to empower patients to uncover new strategies to enhance their mental health and creative practices.

-More therapists are seeking additional training to become board-certified in art therapy to meet the demand for creative counseling.
+More art therapists are seeking additional training to become board-certified in art therapy to meet the demand for creative therapy.
 The road to becoming an art therapist can vary depending on the artistic focus.
-Still, at a minimum, educational requirements to practice art therapy typically include both a bachelor's and master's degree.
+Still, at a minimum, professional standards and educational requirements to practice art therapy even in an entry-level practice typically include both a bachelor's and master's degree.

-Art therapy students may also take courses in studio art, such as drawing, painting, clay, and other art forms, depending on their interests.
-In most programs, art therapists are trained in both psychological treatments and artistic methods.
+Students may also take courses in studio art, such as drawing, painting, clay sculpting, and other forms, depending on their interests.
+In most programs, art therapists are trained in both psychological treatments and artistic methods, so an art class is an action you can take to help define these skills.

 The Art Therapy Credentials Board usually administers the following national credentials: